syscoin/syscoin/doc/gitian-building.md

     Resolving deltas: 100% (41590/41590), done.
     From https://github.com/syscoin/syscoin
     ... (new tags, new branch etc)
-    --- Building for trusty amd64 ---
+    --- Building for precise amd64 ---
     Stopping target if it is up
     Making a new image copy
     stdin: is not a tty